micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/Example_devices/PyDevice.md

 </td>
 <td markdown="1">

-Device adapter for control of Python objects in MicroManager
+Device adapter for the integration of Python objects in MicroManager

 </td>
 </tr>